 More on those in a moment.

-I also started a private group on Locals (Christian Women Seeking Truth).
+I also started a (now closed) private group on Locals (Christian Women Seeking Truth).
 It is very much like social media in terms of how it is set up.
 It has an app, a feed, etc. I chose that particular membership platform over others (Patreon, etc.) because I trusted the man who owns the company (Dave Rubin) as someone who is committed to free speech.
 I was not concerned I would lose my group over First Amendment issues.

 It has honestly been an interesting experience to navigate these different platforms after having left social media in the past.
 I think the use of social media is a significant issue for people who wish to live a simple life and follow Christ.
 Before I explain how using social media again impacted me, let me give you a summary of where I am with each platform.